Western Pacific in Utah

 The following comes from the January 1965 issue of Modern Railroads magazine:

-ENGINEERING . . .
-Convert separate single tracks of UP and WP between Salt Lake City and Garfield, Utah, into paired double-track operation.
+Engineering -- Convert separate single tracks of UP and WP between Salt Lake City and Garfield, Utah, into paired double-track operation.
 This will include a fully prestressed concrete bridge and laying continuous welded rail.

 May 1967

 WP and UP completed a line change to allow the construction of today's Interstate 80, west of Salt Lake City.
 Included was a new line for WP from about 1000 West, paralleling UP's LA&SL line west across the Jordan River to Gladiola Street, at about 3200 West.
-WP's mainline was abandoned upon completion of the line change, which included a new location called "WP-UP Junction" at about 1100 West.
+WP's mainline was abandoned upon completion of the line change, which included a new location called "WP-UP Junction" at 10th (1100) West.
 The original WP/LA&SL diamond crossing at 1400 West was abandoned and the tracks between the new WP-UP Junction and Smelter, 15 miles to the west, were operated as joint trackage.
 (Track and Time, by Jeff Asay, page 94)

 "Union Pacific - Western Pacific Joint Pamphlet No. 1, Rules for Joint Operation Between Smelter and Salt Lake City, Effective Sunday, May 7, 1967"